-Moreover, by \cite[Proposition 1.2]{langestuhler} the bundle $\Syz_{C^{2d}}(U^{2},V^{2},W^{2})(3)$ comes from a (continuous) representation of the algebraic fundamental group $\pi_1(C^{2d})$.
+Moreover, by \cite[Proposition 1.2]{langestuhler} the bundle $\Syz_{C^{2d}}(U^{2},V^{2},W^{2})(3)$ comes from a (continuous) representation of the algebraic fundamental group $\pi_1^{\et}(C^{2d})$.
 It would be interesting to see how the \'{e}tale trivialization $g$ and the representation $\rho$ look explicitly in this example.
 For $2d=p+1$, $p$ an odd prime number, the trivialization was computed in \cite{staeblerexplicit}. \end{remark}

 \begin{remark} In this remark we show that $\shE:=\Syz(U^2,V^2,W^2)(3)$ is not \'{e}tale trivializable in characteristic $0$.
 We consider this bundle on the smooth projective relative curve For a prime number $p \not| 2d$ the special fiber $\shC^{2d}_p$ over $(p)$ is the (smooth) Fermat curve over the finite field $\FF_p$.
 The generic fiber $\shC^{2d}_0$ over $(0)$ is the Fermat curve over $\QQ$.
-To prove that $\shE_0:=\shE|_{\shC^{2d}_0}$ is not \'{e}tale trivializable on $\shC^{2d}_0$ we use once again Hilbert-Kunz theory (cf. also the proof of Lemma \ref{stronglysemistablerestriction}).
-Note that $\shE_0$ is semistable by \cite[Proposition 2]{brennercomputationtight}.
-If $d\geq 4$ is even (the case $d=2$ is trivial) we consider prime numbers $p \equiv d \pm 1 \!\! \mod 2d$.
+To prove that $\shE_0:=\shE|_{\shC^{2d}_0}$ is not \'{e}tale trivializable on $\shC^{2d}_0$ for $d \geq 4$ we use \cite[Corollary 2]{brennermiyaoka}.
+By this result the bundle $\shE^{2d}_0$ is semistable on $\shC^{2d}_0$ in characteristic $0$, but $\shE_p:=\shE|_{\shC^{2d}_p}$ is not strongly semistable in prime characteristics $ p \equiv d - 1 \!\! \mod 2d$.
 Note that by the well-known theorem of Dirichlet (cf. \cite[Chapitre VI, \S 4, Th\'{e}or\`{e}me and Corollaire]{serrearithmetic}) there are infinitely many such fibers.
 Now if $\shE_0 $ were \'{e}tale trivializable, then we could extend the data which constitute the \'{e}tale cover and the trivialization over the generic point to an open subset of $\Spec \ZZ$.
-But then for almost all prime numbers $p \equiv d \!\! \mod 2d$.
-In these characteristics, \cite[Theorem 2.3]{monskytrinomial} yields that the Hilbert-Kunz multiplicity $e_{HK}(R_p)$ of the homogeneous coordinate ring $R_p$ of the Fermat curve $C^d \ra \Spec \FF_p$ of degree $d$ equals
+But then for almost all prime numbers $p$ the bundle $\shE_p$ were \'{e}tale trivializable and hence strongly semistable, since semistability descends from a finite cover.
+Therefore, there is no \'{e}tale cover $g:D \ra \shC_0^{2d}$ such that $g^*(\shE_0) \cong \O_D^2$.